Sir-Leon1/alx-system_engineering-devops/README.md

- # Some of the linux scrits
+ # Some of the linux scripts